Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/AppCreationScripts/AppCreationScripts.md

 ### Pre-requisites

-To use the app creation scripts:

 1. Open PowerShell (On Windows, press  `Windows-R` and type `PowerShell` in the search window)
 2. Navigate to the root directory of the project.
-3. Until you change it, the default Execution Policy for scripts is usually `Restricted`.
+3. Until you change it, the default [Execution Policy](https:/go.microsoft.com/fwlink/?LinkID=135170) for scripts is usually `Restricted`.
 In order to run the PowerShell script you need to set the Execution Policy to `RemoteSigned`.
 You can set this just for the current PowerShell process by running the command:
     ```PowerShell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
     ```
+### (Optionally) install AzureAD PowerShell modules
+The scripts install the required PowerShell module (AzureAD) for the current user if needed.
+However, if you want to install if for all users on the machine, you can follow the following steps:

 4. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules.
 For this:

    1. Open PowerShell as admin (On Windows, Search Powershell in the search bar, right click on it and select Run as administrator).
    2. Type:
       ```PowerShell
       Install-Module AzureAD
       ```

+      or if you cannot be administrator on your machine, run:
+      ```PowerShell
+      Install-Module AzureAD -Scope CurrentUser
+      ```

+### Run the script and start running

 5. Go to the `AppCreationScripts` sub-folder.
 From the folder where you cloned the repo,
     ```PowerShell
     cd AppCreationScripts